kikipoulet/SukiUI/docs/docs/documentation/hosts/toast.md

 }
 ```

-Is is possible to set `MaxToasts` to limit the number of toasts displayed in any given host.
+It is possible to set `MaxToasts` to limit the number of toasts displayed in any given host.

+---

 If you do not wish to use MVVM, or would rather a simpler solution that "just works", then you can choose to implement it like this: